harsh1399/TransientTables/README.md

 ## 📊 **Dataset**

-**TransientTables** consists of infobox tables from various categories, Each category features multiple entities, such as the USA, India, and Kenya, in the 'country' category, with 7 to 12 infoboxes per entity that capture temporal changes to form a timeline in JSON format.
+**TransientTables** consists of infobox tables from various categories, Each category features multiple entities, such as the USA, India, and Kenya, in the 'country' category, with 7 to 12 infoboxes per entity that capture temporal changes to form a timeline.
+All the infoboxes representing a timeline for an entity is present in a single JSON file.

 Categories present in the dataset -
 - Cricket Team